By: Marilyn L. Davis

 Monday mornings seemed to be louder than any other day at school.
 Girls would group by the lockers; all were straining to see the class ring and oohing and aahing about how great it was to be going steady.
 They just reminded her of the hens in the yard when she’d throw out the corn; flapping and clucking and jostling to get the corn.

 She usually stayed at her locker a little longer to listen and watch.
 She didn’t get involved; mostly because she didn’t see the point.
 She had never been on a date and felt left out, and that irritated her about herself.
-She knew to get a date; she’s have to act like Amanda, Julie, and Martha, and she couldn’t bring herself to be phony.
+She knew to get a date; she has to act like Amanda, Julie, and Martha, and she couldn’t bring herself to be phony.

 Then she’d remember about false pride.
 Was she being too hard on her friends?
 Sometimes she thought so, but they just seemed to have a switch that turned them into girls she didn’t know when the boys were around.